 Sixteen years old Shinobu Maehara was returning home after shopping for groceries.
-A particular bout of hunger of one of her inmates at the dorm left the pantry completely void of anything edible.
+A particular bout of hunger of one of her dorm-mates left the pantry completely void of anything edible.

 In all honesty, Shinobu couldn't understand how the little foreign girl Kaolla Su could eat even raw ingredients in such quantities without even the slightest stomachache afterward, but the fact remained that she was indeed capable of such feats and the rest of the residents had to suffer from the sudden void of food.

-She stopped at a crossroad and as she waited for the light to turn green and cross.
-Thinking about the other girls living at the Hinata a sigh escaped her.
+She was caught in such thoughts when she stopped at a crossroad, waiting for the light to turn green.
+Thinking about the other girls living at the Hinata a sigh escaped her lips.

 She considered herself to be rather talentless individual with no remarkable feature especially in the feminine department.
-You could say she was rather petite and with very soft forms which only made her feel underdeveloped.
+You could say she was rather petite and with very soft forms, which only served to make her feel underdeveloped.
 All the more so if compared to the other girls at her dorm.
 Even the hyperactive Kaolla could pull off being more womanly when she cut her childish antics and behaved.

-Only Shinobu was constantly mistaken for a middle school girl even if she was already attending her second year in high school.
+Only Shinobu was constantly mistaken for a middle school girl, even if she was already a high school sophomore.

 Her family instead...
 Well her family was something she preferred not to think about at all.
 They were the reason why she lived at the Hinata-sou by herself.

 By herself, yes.
 Even if there were four other girls living under the same roof, who where friendly and gentle in her regards, she couldn't really connect with them.
-Mostly because each one of them had at least a trait she'd liked have herself.
-Ever the sake-addicted Mitsune –Kistune- Konno was more had more social skills than she did.
+Mostly because each one of them had at least a trait she herself would have liked to have.
+Ever the sake loving, gambling addicted Mitsune – Kitsune - Konno had more social skills than she did.

-Kaolla playfulness and devil-may-care attitude made her being liked immediately despite her odd quirks.
+Kaolla playfulness and devil-may-care attitude made her being liked immediately by everyone despite her odd quirks.

-Motoko Aoyama, the kendoist girl heir to a school of sword in Kyoto, was the embodiment of the Japanese traditional beauty.
+Motoko Aoyama, the kendo practitioner girl heir to a school of sword in Kyoto, was the embodiment of the Japanese traditional beauty.

 Finally, Naru Narusegawa was the national first at cram school for college and a beauty above average on top of that.
-Scratch that.
-She actually had to go to school disguised as a nerd to discourage the constant attempts from suitors and train molester.
+Scratch that, she actually had to go to cram school disguised as a nerd to discourage the constant attempts from suitors and train molester.
 What sort of woman had to downplay her natural beauty?